scalar-labs/scalardb-samples/spring-data-microservice-transaction-sample/README.md

 The transaction is resumed in `execTwoPcOperation()` as shown above.

-In the `validate` endpoint of Customer Service, the microservice resumes and validates the transaction (the code is [here](customer-service/src/main/java/sample/customer/CustomerService.java#L131-L135)):
+In the `validate` endpoint of the Customer Service, the microservice resumes and validates the transaction (the code is [here](customer-service/src/main/java/sample/customer/CustomerService.java#L131-L135)):

 ```java
 execTwoPcOperation(request.getTransactionId(), false, responseObserver, "Validate", () -> {